 - We should also not give in to unreasonable or unjust demands from people.

-- We must learn to stay on the road that leads to our goals, no matter how tough the going is.
+- It’s important to learn to stay on the road that leads to our goals, no matter how tough it is.

 When we build mental endurance, we teach ourselves never to quit what we are doing.
 Our mental endurance keeps us going, even when our body is tired or when we are bored, despite the difficulties and challenges we might face.